Asha-Empire/Game-Story/README.md

 The first **Fusion Reactor** started to be built on Moon to use the **H3** resources found on the moon.

 Humanity established its first colony on **Mars** in 2036.
 For the first time outside of Earth, they truly settled another planet.
-Although there were signs of life on Mars in the past, unfortunately life has not been found on Mars, despite all the research.
+Although there are signs of life on Mars millions of years ago, unfortunately, despite all the research, even single-celled life has not been found on Mars.

 #### 2041...

 Different companies from the UK, EU, USA, Japan, Mexico, India, Russia, Brazil and China started mining on the Mars.
 Consortium of US, EU and Chinese firms began building the first **Martian Spaceship Industries (MSI)** factory.
-Within a few decades, a colony of thousands of people was established on Mars.
+Within a few decades, a colony of thousands of people was settled on Mars.

 #### 2100...